Wearable technology: Symptom detection

-Smartwatches

-Wearable technology such as Apple Watches and Fitbits have been used to potentially diagnose symptoms of COVID-19.
-Monitors within the devices have been designed to detect heart rate, blood pressure, oxygen level, etc. The diagnostic capabilities of wearable devices proposes an easier way to detect any abnormalities within the human body.
+Fitness trackers have been used to help detect symptoms.
+Monitors detect heart rate, blood pressure, oxygen level, etc.

-Estimation and prediction techniques of wearable technology for COVID-19 has several flaws due to the inability to differentiate between other illnesses and COVID-19.
-Elevations in blood pressure, heart rate, etc. as well as a fluctuation in oxygen level can be attributed to other sicknesses ranging from the common cold to respiratory diseases.
-The inability to differentiate these illnesses has caused "unnecessary stress in patients, raising concern on the implementation of wearables for health."
+Estimation and prediction techniques is flawed due to the inability to differentiate other illnesses from COVID-19.
+Elevation in blood pressure, heart rate, etc., as well as oxygen level fluctuations can be attributed to illnesses ranging from the common cold to respiratory diseases.
+The inability to differentiate them has caused "unnecessary stress in patients, raising concern on the implementation of wearables for health."

-Remote monitoring devices and Internet-of-Things (IoT) systems are also being progressively deployed for managing chronic illnesses through remote patient care and shared decision-making.
-However, more policy and implementation efforts remain vital to fully harness digital health potentials while ensuring equitable access.
+Remote monitoring devices and Internet-of-Things (IoT) systems can help manage chronic illnesses through remote patient care and shared decision-making.
+However, policy and implementation efforts remain vital to fully harness digital health potentials while ensuring equitable access.